 Hip flexor strain can occur when the hip flexor muscles are pulled, strained, torn, or injured.
-A range of activities may cause the condition, with the main symptom being sharp pain.
+Many activities may cause the condition and symptoms can include sharp pain, stiffness, and reduced mobility.

 The hip flexors connect the top of the femur, which is the largest bone in the body, to the lower back, hips, and groin.
 There are various hip flexor muscles that all work to enable a person to move.